darthsidramesh/Machine-Learnings/Dealing with categorical data in Python/README.md

 3. revoscalepy is amazing if you are coming from an R background (like me), but could be confusing for native Python users
 4. revoscalepy allows for some nice transliteration between R and Python

+#For More Information

+A detailed description and comparison of sklearn and revoscalepy can be found at my [blog post](http://blog.revolutionanalytics.com/2017/11/revoscalepy.html)